TutorialsLast Updated Jun 21, 20247 min read

 Passing tests

 Congratulations, you have a tested React component!
-Your next step is to integrate your tests to a CI/CD pipeline.
+Your next step is to automate your tests in a CI/CD pipeline.
 For that, you can use CircleCI.

 Configuring CircleCI

 To get started with CircleCI configuration, create a .circleci folder at the root of the project.
 Inside it, create a file named config.yml.
-To make configuration a bit easier, you can use CircleCI orbs.
+To make configuration a bit easier, we can use CircleCI orbs in the example project.

 Note: Before using the Cypress CircleCI orb in your project, from organization settings, allow the use of uncertified orbs.
 Settings -> Security -> Allow uncertified orbs.